 You can convert grams to troy ounces by dividing the weight by 31.1.
 You can convert to troy from avoir dupois ounces (kitchen scales) by multiplying by 0.911.

 The above scrap rates are for clean 925 grade silver (92.5% pure).
 All UK hallmarked silver has a minimum 92.5% silver content (the remaining 7.5% is mostly copper).
 That means that the silver must bear either English, Scottish, Irish or other silver marks that are equal to or above Sterling 925 standard.
 We will also accept 1st Standard French, Dutch, Danish, Austro-Hungarian and Russian within this category, plus USA, Canadian, NZ & Australian items marked "Sterling".

-Our payout rates are for "clean" silver - i.e. not including any non-silver elements (e.g. enamel, wooden handles, resin etc).
+Our payout rates are for "clean" silver - i.e. not including any non-silver components or filling (e.g. enamel, wooden handles, resin etc).
 For more information on selling silver with integral non-silver elements please click here.

 The current high silver metal prices means that the intrinsic metal value of many pieces has overtaken their value as an article ("out-priced").
 In many instances, we try to salvage pieces for re-sale as articles, but will not pay over the current scrap rates.

 Articles that are now valued purely on their metal value (i.e. by weight) include: most 20th century hollowware (e.g. tea sets, trays, cups, bowls, mugs, baskets, dishes, napkin rings, condiment sets, cigarette cases, boxes etc), virtually all 19th & 20th C flatware (spoons and forks), damaged, worn or repaired items.

 The types of item that still maintain their article value include: small collectables, good quality antique hollowware, 18th century and earlier good quality silver, hand made pieces by top makers (inc. Arts & Crafts), novelties, etc.